RenderKit/oidn/README.md

 #### CPU device:

   - [Intel® SPMD Program Compiler (ISPC)](http://ispc.github.io) 1.14.1
-    or newer, *except* 1.21.0 and 1.21.1.
-Please obtain a release of ISPC from the [ISPC downloads
+    or newer.
+Please obtain a release of ISPC from the [ISPC downloads page](https://ispc.github.io/downloads.html).
-    page](https://ispc.github.io/downloads.html).
 The build system looks
     for ISPC in the `PATH` and in the directory right “next to” the checked-out Intel Open Image Denoise sources.
 For example, if Intel